Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

 \subsection{\textit{Z}-test and \textit{t}-test with increasing sample size}

-Consider now the standard one-sample one-sided $t$-test to test the null hypothesis $H_0 \colon \mu=0$ versus the alternative $H_1 \colon \mu > 0$.
+Consider now the standard one-sample two-sided $t$-test to test the null hypothesis $H_0 \colon \mu=0$ versus the alternative $H_1 \colon \mu \neq 0$.
 We let the sample size $n$ vary between $2^3=8$ and $2^{13}=8192$ and compute the power to detect a standardised effect size $\delta$ at significance level $\alpha=5\%$.
-Figure \ref{fig:fig1} shows how the resulting EUII varies with $\delta$ and $n$.
-Not surprisingly, EUII increases with increasing $\delta$, because the power to detect $\delta$ increases with increasing $\delta$ (for fixed $n$).
-If $\delta=0.1$ and $n=8$, EUII is smaller than 1 because the power to detect such a small effect with such a small sample size is in fact smaller than the T1E rate.
-Such a test is called \textit{biased} in the mathematical statistics literature \citep{Lehmann1959}.

-Note that the power also increases with increasing $n$, but the EUII index adjusts for the sample size $n$ and is able to compensate for this increase.
+Figure \ref{fig:fig1} shows how the resulting EUII varies with increasing $n$.
+Not surprisingly, EUII increases with increasing $\delta$, because the power to detect $\delta$ increases \soutr{with increasing $\delta$} (for fixed $n$). \soutr{If $\delta=0.1$ and $n=8$, EUII is smaller than 1 because the power to detect such a small effect with such a small sample size is in fact smaller than the T1E rate.
+Such a test is called \textit{biased} in the mathematical statistics literature.} \soutr{Note that} The power also increases with increasing $n$, but the EUII adjusts for the sample size $n$ and is able to compensate for this increase.
 It first drops and then increases to the finite limiting value

-as shown in Appendix~\ref{app:EUII}.
-For comparison, Figure \ref{fig:fig1} also shows EUII for the corresponding $z$-test, which is slightly larger for small $n$, but converges to the same limit.
+as shown in Supplement~\ref{app:EUII}.
+For comparison, Figure \ref{fig:fig1} also shows EUII values for the corresponding $z$-test, which are slightly larger for small $n$, but converges to the same limit. {The results are qualitatively similar for a one-sided test, with slightly larger values of EUII for smaller $n$, as shown in Supplement \ref{app:nIncreasing}, Figure \ref{fig:fig1b}.
+The asymptotic limit remains the same. }

 In the two-sample case with equal group sizes, the limiting value of EUII is the fourth root of \eqref{eq:limit}, \ie

 Thus the asymptotic evidentiary gain from one additional unit is lower for a two-sample compared to a one-sample test.
 Some rearrangement of \eqref{eq:limit} and \eqref{eq:limit2} shows that the effect size $\delta$ in the two-sample setting needs to be twice as large as in the one-sample setting to obtain the same asymptotic evidentiary value of one experimental unit.